Date Published: January 01, 2022

 My 10 most popular posts this year were:

 One final note: thank you to Steve Smith (aka Ardalis), for putting out this great Year in Review Post Checklist!
 If you read his checklist, you'll notice that I only used a couple of his suggestions, but the rest of them gave me a lot to think about as far as what other content I can create in the future.
-If you have a blog or are thinking about starting one, that's definitely a good post to check out.
+If you have a blog or are thinking about starting one (or just want a list of things to consider as you reflect on your 2021), that's definitely a good post to check out.

 Thanks for reading!
 I hope you find this and other articles here at ilyanaDev helpful!
 Be sure to follow me on Twitter @ilyanaDev.